KJ7PPK/DiskHopper/README.md

 - Automatic cleanup of mounts and temporary directories, with warnings if manual cleanup is needed.

 ## ✨ Credits
-Originally built for moving bulk media between drives being replaced in my homelab.
+Originally built for moving bulk media between drives being replaced in my homelab's mergerfs pool.
-Refined and battle-tested by SKYNET and Google on a T480S with my N100 Debian server.
+Refined and tested through trial and error and trying to convince myself that SKYNET (gpt4) isn't completely useless on a T480S with my N100 Debian server.
-Free to use, tweak, share—just don't sue us.
+Free to use, tweak, share—just don't sue me.

 ## 🔗 License
 MIT License.
 See [LICENSE](LICENSE).

-## 🚀 Why "DiskHopper"?
-Because it jumps files between disks faster than a rabbit in a carrot patch. 🥕🐇💨
-# DiskHopper
-# DiskHopper
-# DiskHopper
-# DiskHopper